November 1, 2023

 Did you know that UCU...

-- Ensures strong security measures for on-line banking through Personal Finance Manager and Mobile Finance Manager.
+- Ensures strong security measures for on-line banking through Online Banking and the Mobile App.
 You can deter fraud with your challenge questions, username, and password.
 Your security image and phrase confirms you're on the real UCU website.

-- Offers eAlerts on Personal Finance Manager that can notify you via text or e-mail regarding events that take place on your account?
+- Offers eAlerts on Online Banking that can notify you via text or e-mail regarding events that take place on your account?

 - Has a fraud monitoring system in place to detect unusual transactional behavior?
 If we notice something unusual, we will contact you to confirm a transaction.
 Please notify us if you are traveling to aid us in properly identifying unusual activity.